Alexis Clark Rocks Nude Thong Bottoms With Legs Apart: ‘The Category Is Body’

 In the background, a pink blanket and some clothing items could be seen draped over the bed.
 A large television also hung on the wall.
 In the caption of the post, Alexis joked that the category of the photo was body.

-Alexis’ 801,000-plus followers didn’t hesitate to share their appreciation for the post by clicking the like button more than 66,000 times within the first 14 hours after it was shared to her feed.
+Alexis’ 801,000-plus followers didn’t hesitate to share their appreciation for the post by clicking the “like” button more than 66,000 times within the first 14 hours after it was shared to her feed.
 Her admirers also flooded the comments section with over 740 messages during that time.

 “It’s honestly crazy that a girl like this is just roaming the earth,” one follower stated.